josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

     ┗ 📜 etc.md
 ```

 That would work.
 Each post would have its own route that way; it's a simple solution.
-But I'll actually advocate for a _different_ route forward (pun fully intended).
+But we'll actually take a _different_ route forward (pun fully intended).

 Why?
 Well, the main reason is: you can't actually access the frontmatter of a Markdown post when it's being its own page component; you can only get the content.
+That's a problem because we can't show the title, date, cover image, etc.

-There are ways around that, but they require a nested layout file--and _that_ would get in our way as much as it would help, since it would apply to more routes than just individual post pages.
-We'd be working against ourselves, and having one file do too many things.
+There are ways around that, but they involve a nested layout--and _that_ would get in our way as much as it would help, since it would apply to more routes than just our individual post pages.
+We'd be working against ourselves, and having one file try to do too many things.

-Rather than go into that, I think we'll be much better off utilizing two very handy features of SvelteKit: [dynamic pages](https://kit.svelte.dev/docs#routing-pages), and [private modules](https://kit.svelte.dev/docs#routing-private-modules).
+Instead, I think we'll be much better off utilizing two very handy features of SvelteKit: [dynamic pages](https://kit.svelte.dev/docs#routing-pages), and [private modules](https://kit.svelte.dev/docs#routing-private-modules).

 ### Private routes

-Next, it will be handy to have at least a couple of Markdown post files to work with, so let's create some dummy posts.
-Inside of `src/routes/blog`, create _another_ folder, named `_posts`.
+Going forward, it will be handy to have at least a couple of posts to work with, so let's create some.
+Inside `src/routes/blog`, create a folder named `_posts`.

 <Callout>
-Any route that begins with an underscore is private.
-It can be loaded by other pages and components, but it won't get a public&nbsp;route.
+Any route that begins with an underscore is private; it can be loaded by other pages and components, but it won't get a public&nbsp;route.
 </Callout>

 ```fs